 So Gavin is having this meltdown and the entire time Maggie is sitting there with him.
 It’s like she is his little guardian angel.
 She just sits there patiently waiting for him to regain his composure.
-If he begins to get to aggressive, she will nudge him and he will respond positively.
+If he begins to get too aggressive, she will nudge him and he will respond positively.

 It really is an amazing thing to watch.
 I think that Maggie is much smarter than we give her credit for.
-I truly believes that she knows that Gavin is special and so she instinctively knows how to comfort him without really doing much of anything.
+I truly believe that she knows that Gavin is special and so she instinctively knows how to comfort him without really doing much of anything.

-We rescued Maggie about 3 years ago, in fact it will be three years this December.
+We rescued Maggie about 3 years ago, in fact, it will be three years this December.
 She was seized in a raid on a fighting dog ring.
 She had been badly abused and still has the cigarette burn scars in a few places.

 She sat at a shelter for over a year because no one would give her a chance due in part to her appearance.
 She looks very aggressive and I think people were afraid of her and made assumptions based on appearances.

 We stumbled upon her picture online and searched until we found her.
 We went up that night to meet her and ended up bringing her home that day.
 She is a total sweetheart and has never been aggressive towards people or animals.
 She was forced to do things that clearly went against her nature.